oveddan/site/content/portfolio/posenet/index.md

 showonlyimage: true
 ---

 PoseNet in a machine learning model which allows for real-time human pose estimation with any webcam.
-In collaboration with the Google Creation lab, I open-sourced an easy to use Tensorflow.js version of the model.
+In collaboration with the Google Creative Lab, I open-sourced an easy to use Tensorflow.js version of the model.

 <!--more-->